Calgary: Roads and highways

 Calgary lies at the crossroads of Highway 2 and the Trans-Canada Highway, making it an important hub for the transit of goods across Canada and along the CANAMEX Corridor.
-Stoney Trail forms a nearly completed ring road around the city that will be fully finished by 2024 when the final section opens in west Calgary.
+Stoney Trail encircles the city, completing a full ring road.
+The last segment in west Calgary was completed in December 2023, and is now open to the public.
 Freeways and expressways are mostly called "trails".
 Highway 2, named Deerfoot Trail, is the main north–south route through Calgary and one of the busiest highways in Canada.
-Much of Calgary's street network is on a grid where roads are numbered with avenues running east—west and streets running north—south.
+Much of Calgary's street network is on a grid where roads are numbered with avenues running east–west and streets running north–south.
 Until 1904 the streets were named; after that date, all streets were given numbers radiating outwards from the city centre.
 Roads in predominantly residential areas, as well as freeways and expressways, do not generally conform to the grid and are usually not numbered.
 However, it is a developer and city convention in Calgary that non-numbered streets within a new community have the same name prefix as the community itself.

 Rail

-Calgary's presence along the CPR mainline (which includes the CPR Alyth Yard) makes the city an important hub of freight rail throughout the province.
-There is no inter-city or regional passenger rail serving the city.
+Calgary's presence along the Canadian Pacific Kansas City mainline (which includes the CPKC Alyth Yard) makes the city an important hub of freight rail throughout the province.
+There is no inter-city or regional passenger train serving the city.
 In June 2020, the Canada Infrastructure Bank signed a memorandum of understanding with the Government of Alberta to build a 130 km inter-city rail line from downtown Calgary to Banff, and an express line from Calgary International Airport to downtown Calgary.
 A 350–400 km/h high-speed rail line running from Downtown Calgary to Downtown Edmonton is planned as well.
 In July 2021, EllisDon signed a memorandum of understanding with the Government of Alberta to build the line, and it is expected to open sometime between 2030 and 2032.

 Between 1955 and 1978, CPR operated a transcontinental passenger rail service called the Canadian, running between Toronto and Vancouver via CPR's right-of-way through Calgary.
-In 1978, Via Rail assumed responsibility over CPR's Canadian rail service.
+In 1978, Via Rail assumed responsibility over CPR's passenger services.
 In the aftermath of another round of deep budget cuts made to Via Rail on January 15, 1990, Via permanently discontinued the Super Continental and rerouted the Canadian along the Super Continental's CN route, bypassing Regina and Calgary in favour of Saskatoon and Edmonton.
-Since then, there has been no intercity rail service to or from Calgary.
+Since then, there has been no intercity passenger rail service to or from Calgary.
 But two new rail-tour lines have opened along the CPR right-of-way: Rocky Mountaineer and Royal Canadian Pacific.
-The latter still operates rail-tour services to Calgary, while the former has terminated its westbound services at Banff, two hours to the west.
+The latter still operates rail-tour services to Calgary, while the former has terminated its westbound services at Banff, 130 km to the west.